KDAB/cxx-qt/book/src/getting-started/3-exposing-to-qml.md

 The only thing to note here is that the class is generated in the `cxx_qt::my_object` namespace.
 Where `my_object` is the name of the Rust module we defined earlier.

-As we later want to include our QML GUI in a `main.qml` file inside the [Qt resource system](https://doc.qt.io/qt-5/resources.html), we'll have to add a `qml.qrc` file as well:
+As we later want to include our QML GUI in a `main.qml` file inside the [Qt resource system](https://doc.qt.io/qt-5/resources.html), we'll have to add a `qml.qrc` file in the `src` folder as well:
 ```qrc,ignore
 <RCC version="1.0">
     <qresource prefix="/">